PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 needs one, and an occupied name is reused only when its type, shape, and payload are exact; otherwise a collision-safe name is required.

+The corrected 509-line raw owner now resolves every rank-four metadata target and effective signature before mutation, plans all adapter tensors/operators and cumulative input updates, and commits only a valid plan.
+The internal permutation is allocated lazily and an existing reserved name is reused only for an exact immutable INT32 `[0,3,1,2]` constant.
+Pruning is conditional on a non-zero rewrite, so rejected and repeated zero-rewrite calls preserve both the graph and lineage metadata.
+The four characterization xfails are green.
+Architecture checks keep metadata/signature/adapter planning before the first tensor or edge mutation and keep the prune guard tied to the rewrite count.

+One strict xfail now isolates a different legacy-consumer duplication.
+The consumer map emits one operator index per matching input slot; iterating that list and then enumerating all matching slots plans the same slots twice.
+A two-slot ADD therefore receives four Transpose adapters.
+The next correction must deduplicate consumer operator indices in first-observed order without changing distinct-consumer order, adapter naming, or single-slot behavior.

 The two repeated dead-prune/static-reconcile/dynamic-Reshape/static-reconcile blocks execute through `_run_indexed_shape_convergence_cleanup`.
 The first invocation builds its own `ModelIRGraphIndex`; the terminal convergence owner